 Connect with the people around you.
 With family, friends, colleagues and neighbours.
 At home, work, school or in your local community.
 Think of these as the cornerstones of your life and invest time in developing them.
 Building these connections will support and enrich you every day.

-In time of Covid-19 – You can make time to connect with friends and family over a video call, write post cards and email, or prepare signs to put up on your window.
+In time of Covid-19 – You can make time to connect with friends and family over a video call, write post cards, letters or emails.

 Be Active: Go for a walk or run.
 Step outside.
 Cycle.
 Play a game.
 Garden.
 Dance.
 Exercising makes you feel good.
 Most importantly, discover a physical activity that you enjoy, one that suits your level of mobility and fitness.